 - Recommended for people looking for bundled services

-Norton’s Privacy Monitor is included in Norton Deluxe and Norton Select.
+Norton’s Privacy Monitor is included with Norton 360 with LifeLock plans.
 Those plans both include antivirus, malware, ransomware, hacking protection, a password manager, a virtual private network (VPN), dark web monitoring, and some parental control features.

-If you’re looking for bundled antivirus services with some additional online privacy features, Norton Privacy Monitor is a valuable option.
+If you’re looking for bundled antivirus services with some additional online privacy features, one of the Norton 360 with LifeLock plans is a valuable option.

-Our main problem with Norton’s Privacy Monitor is, well, it’s kind of expensive for what it is.
+Our main problem with Norton’s Privacy Monitor Assistant is, well, it’s kind of expensive for what it is, especially if you buy the service on its own.

 Norton Privacy Monitor prices and subscriptions